OFS/ofs.github.io/docs/hw/n6001/dev_guides/hps_dev/hps_developer_ug.md

 A host with OPAE SDK and Linux DFL installed will provide the `hps` OPAE command with related options to transfer images from host to the HPS image.
 The module in the OFS FIM and HPS software that performs this transfer is called the Copy Engine (CPE), which is included by default within the HPS image.

-Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (Intel® FPGA SmartNIC N6001-PL/N6000-PL)](../../user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md) for platform and software installation instructions.
+Refer to the [Getting Started Guide: OFS for Agilex™ 7 PCIe Attach FPGAs (Intel® FPGA SmartNIC N6001-PL/N6000-PL)](../../user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md) for platform and software installation instructions.

 The CPE software is patched into Linux on the HPS in Yocto through the *meta-intel-fpga-refdes* layer.
 This service is *daemonized* and requires `systemd` in order to operate.
 This service will communicate with the HPS IP integrated in the FIM in order to coordinate and monitor file transfers from the host CPE software to DDR connected the HPS.
 The CPE HPS-side software takes advantage of the built-in I/O lightweight kernel module to communicate with the FIM's HPS IP.
 It can restart the transfer if the initial transfer of the image is not successful.
 The CPE can also serve as reference on how to integrate your own *systemd* service in the Linux build running on the HPS.

 ### 2.4 Boot Flow

-The boot flow for the Agilex OFS design for the Intel N6000/1-PL FPGA SmartNIC Platform is an FPGA-first boot flow, meaning the Intel Agilex Secure Device Manager (SDM) configures the FPGA first and then boots the HPS.
+The boot flow for the Agilex OFS design for the Intel N6000/1-PL FPGA SmartNIC Platform is an FPGA-first boot flow, meaning the Agilex™ Secure Device Manager (SDM) configures the FPGA first and then boots the HPS.
 Alternatively, you can boot the HPS first and then configure the FPGA core as part of the Second-Stage Boot Loader (SSBL) or after the Operating System (OS) boots.
-HPS-first boot is not covered in this document, but for more information please refer to the [Intel® Agilex™ SoC FPGA Boot User Guide](https://www.intel.com/content/www/us/en/programmable/documentation/pww1591206997703.html).
+HPS-first boot is not covered in this document, but for more information please refer to the [Agilex™ SoC FPGA Boot User Guide](https://www.intel.com/content/www/us/en/programmable/documentation/pww1591206997703.html).

-For the FPGA-first boot flow supported by the Intel Agilex OFS FIM, the First Stage Bootloader is part of FPGA bitstream.
+For the FPGA-first boot flow supported by the Agilex™ OFS FIM, the First Stage Bootloader is part of FPGA bitstream.
 The available Secure Device Manager (SDM) in the FPGA initially configures the FPGA core and periphery in this mode.
 The first stage bootloader is produced as a part of a U-Boot build and cna be manually inserted into a Quartus generated SOF file as shown in step 7 of [**Section 9.2 Configuring the HPS**](#92-configuring-the-hps).

 After completion, the HPS boots.
 All the I/O, including the HPS-allocated I/O, are configured, and brought out of tri-state.
 If the HPS is not booted: